 7. Pr.
 Eng. sign-off (if applicable)

-8. Final commissioning report and test certificate (e.g. EGI report)
+8. Final commissioning report and test certificates

 9. The exact checklist depends on system type, size, and export capability.